c2m2/Neuro-VISOR/README.md

 ## Code Documentation
 Our [code documentation](https://c2m2.github.io/doxyhtml/index.html) is generated using [Doxygen](https://www.doxygen.nl/index.html).
 The completeness of this documentation is dependent on code commenting, so there may be gaps and imperfections.
 If you notice issues with this documentation, please report it to <jacob.wells@temple.edu>.

-## Other Code
+## Other Code (Realted to this Project)
-We maintain a [separate project](https://github.com/stephanmg/vr-grids) for generating neuron grids.

-We have [another project](https://github.com/stephanmg/vr-utils) containing additional custom attributes which proved useful during development.
+Stephan Grein maintains a [separate project for generating neuron grids](https://github.com/stephanmg/vr-grids), as well as [a project containing additional custom attributes](https://github.com/stephanmg/vr-utils) which proved useful during development of Neuro-VISOR.

 ## Connect with Us
 Our [blog](https://c2m2vr.wordpress.com/) goes into finer detail about some of our past and current code solutions.
 This blog contains interesting details about various areas of the project.